Canadian Anti-Spam Legislation (CASL)

 Use of Fluid Surveys

 In the Fall of 2014, the Province of British Columbia issued a directive to public sector organizations to refrain from using Fluid Surveys, as the company had been acquired by SurveyMonkey out of the United States.
-This meant that Fluid Surveys was now an American company and per section 30.1 of the BC FOIPP Act, public bodies would no longer be in compliance of the Act (as personal information was now collected, stored, accessed and/or disclosed outside of Canada).
+This meant that Fluid Surveys was now an American company and as per section 30.1 of BC's Freedom of Information and Protection of Privacy Act ("the Act"), public bodies would no longer be in compliance of the Act if personal information was managed in this service (as personal information was now collected, stored, accessed and/or disclosed outside of Canada).

 View the Fall 2014 Fluid Surveys Memo directive to public-sector organizations from the Province of British Columbia.
 This memo also includes important guidelines to ensure proper privacy and security measures are in place (e.g. no IP tracking).